unumotors/kernel-module-imx-pwm-led/README.md

   will fail until the item has been closed.
 When the file handle of a channel is closed, the module automatically closes any fades or cues that were opened.

-**Note:** Normally a process will open all of the channels, fades and cue it will use at startup.
+**Note:** Normally a process will open all of the channels, fades and cues it will use at startup.
 This will prevent other processes from accessing these resources while they are in use.